<

 1 shakedownFull gear test hike

-Somewhere in miles 3–5 of your shakedown hike — and somewhere on your actual summit day — you will hit a wall.
-Not a physical breakdown, but a mental one.
+Somewhere in miles 3-5 of your shakedown hike — and somewhere on your actual summit day — you will hit a wall.
+Generally, not a physical breakdown, but a mental one.
 Your legs are heavy, the summit looks far away, and a voice in your head starts negotiating.
-This is normal.
-It’s also where summits are won or lost.
+Specifically, this is normal.
+Notably, it’s also where summits are won or lost.
 Here’s how to handle it.

 🔢

 Stop thinking about the summit.
 Count 20 steps.
 Then 20 more.
-When your mind is on 20 steps, it can’t catastrophise about the remaining 2,000 ft of gain.
+When your mind is on 20 steps, it can’t catastrophize about the remaining 2,000 feet of gain.
 This technique works because it replaces an overwhelming abstract goal with a manageable concrete one.

 🍫